Charlbury Deli: the food shop determined to stay in our town centre

 So about 60 Charlburians clubbed together, made themselves into a limited company, bought a shop no-one wanted and called it the Good Food Shop .

-We also sell delicious home-baked cakes: most mornings, our shop manager, Lynne Stubbles, is up early baking cakes.
-Like the team at our main sourdough bread supplier, Mark’s Cotswold Bakery, just outside Chipping Norton.
+We also sell delicious home-baked cakes and pastries, as well as sourdough bread from Mark’s Cotswold Bakery, just outside Chipping Norton.

 Overall, about 80% of what we sell comes from Oxfordshire suppliers: we’re fortunate to have some fabulous local food manufacturers on our doorstep.
 British isn’t always best of course: Standlake’s Oxford Wine Co travels the globe to choose really distinctive wine, and our customers swear by our delicious loose Belgian chocolates.